Episode 8: Self-awareness and leadership transformation

 You know, human beings in general, we're all a consequence of our own conditioning.
 And if you think about conditioning, everything from all the life experiences that we've had and that really shapes the way we view ourselves.
 And so, one of the key challenges around developing self-awareness is how to increase your consciousness, to view that, you know, conditioning.

 Does that conditioning work for us?
 Does it at times not, you know, go against what we're trying to achieve?
 I think from that angle, elevating your self-awareness to be truly focused on your impact and look more internally about how you go about things.
-It's easier to look out the window really than look in the mirror.
-Sometimes it is hard.
+It's easier to look out the window really than look in the mirror sometimes.
+It is hard.

-I mean, self-work is hard and I know that Kylie Lipscombe in her forward for the book talked about that quite explicitly, that it's a critically important area of education, but it's also one of the most difficult.
+I mean, self-work is hard and I know that Kylie Lipscombe in her foreword for the book talked about that quite explicitly, that it's a critically important area of education, but it's also one of the most difficult.
 So, I think, you know, when we're so busy and we're on autopilot and we've got so many things to do to actually develop and, you know, develop a habit to be more self-aware in particular moments or even after an event so that we can that can inform where we go next is difficult.

 I think the second thing I might add to there is forming new habits takes time and commitment.
 But I would argue self-awareness is a core prerequisite for that habit building.
-I mean, I've been trying to give up cheese for most of my life because my family has high levels of cholesterol, which is really stupid example.
+I mean, I've been trying to give up cheese for most of my life because my family has high levels of cholesterol, which is a really stupid example.
 But, you know, over time I've had to grow my self-awareness.

 So, when I walk past that deli and the d’affinois cheese is screaming its name at me and my self-awareness can sort of plug in and say, ‘Hang on a minute, you've got some health issues here in regards to genetics that you can't control.
 So, you might want to just ignore the sound of the cheese calling at you.’